Metadata syntax for OpenTestFactory orchestrator plugins¶

 and GeneratorPlugin

-plugins, not present
+plugins, not used

 for other plugin kinds.
 The event(s) to subscribe to.

-Possible entries are category
+Possible entries in the objects are category

 , categoryPrefix